Fight Another Day: Plot

-Ryan continues winning, Duke warns against enjoying the bloodshed.
-Instead of killing his next opponent, corporal Lewis, Ryan appeals directly to the audience.
-Cal asks if Ryan's implant should be detonated but Fischer instead orders Lewis killed and Ryan returned to his cell.
+Ryan continues winning.
+Duke warns against enjoying the bloodshed.
+Instead of killing his next opponent, Corporal Lewis, Ryan appeals directly to the audience.
+Cal asks if Ryan's implant should be detonated, but Fischer instead orders Lewis killed and Ryan returned to his cell.
 Fischer notes people like both the rise and fall of a hero.

 Attempting to kill the troublesome Ryan, the only equipment offered for his next match against Sakura are sunglasses.
 Seeing Ryan unarmed, Sakura discards her weapons and armour to meet him unarmed as she wishes for an honourable death.
 Sakura outfights Ryan in hand-to-hand combat.
-Desperate, Ryan grabs one of Sakura's swords and she likewise arms herself.
+Desperate, Ryan grabs one of Sakura's swords, and she likewise arms herself.
 Still outmatched, a final effort sees him ready the scalpel he has hidden from the earlier assassination plot.
-Sakura impales Ryan with a blade but he gets close enough, holding the scalpel to her throat.
+Sakura impales Ryan with a blade, but he gets close enough, holding the scalpel to her throat.
 Accepting her defeat, Sakura commits seppuku.
 Ryan, acting as her kaishakunin, beheads Sakura.

-Isabelle's personal reason for hating Fischer, she lost her sister to EQM.
+Isabelle's personal reason for hating Fischer is she lost her sister to EQM.
 She wears a bracelet in memory.
 They aim to stop Ryan's original televised death, to change the future.
 Ryan teams with Colt, Isabelle with Gerrard, and Duke helps.
-Sabotage causes a power cut, interrupting the Colt vs Ryan final, aiding their plan to reach the time machine.
+Sabotage causes a power cut, interrupting the Colt vs. Ryan final, aiding their plan to reach the time machine.
 Cal is frantic in the control room, while Fischer orders a commercial break.

 Colt betrays the escape plan, to support Fischer's vision.
 Fischer arrives with guards and a captured Isabelle.
-Verus, feeling cheated, joins the revolt and kills Colt allowing Ryan and Isabelle to run for the time machine.
+Verus, feeling cheated, joins the revolt and kills Colt, allowing Ryan and Isabelle to run for the time machine.
 Fischer shoots at the fleeing Ryan, hitting Isabelle.
 Cal ignores Fischer's order to detonate Ryan's explosive, enraptured by the daring escape, declaring "This is the best season ever!".

 Ryan travels back to the moment of his death, forewarned he incapacitates his killer, preventing the broadcast.
 The version of Isabelle who'd arrived to collect the deceased Ryan is confused by this future version's presence.
 Ryan presents her sister's bracelet, convincing Isabelle that her plan to defeat Fischer has succeeded, and they drive away into the night.